FlowFuse/node-red-dashboard/docs/user/settings.md

 }
 ```

-Node-RED Dashboard 2.0 looks for a property called `dashboard` within the settings object.
+FlowFuse Dashboard looks for a property called `dashboard` within the settings object.
 If it doesn't find one, it looks for a property called `ui` - this is the settings object
 used by the original Node-RED Dashboard.
 This eases the migration between the two dashboard
 versions.